Skip to content

 Do apps exist specifically for remembering birthdays?

 Yes.
-Apps like Birthday Reminder, Birthdays for Android, and the built-in Contacts app on iPhone all let you store and get notifications for birthdays.
-Once you find the date, add it to one of these apps so you don’t forget again.
+Apps like Birthday Reminder, Birthdays for Android, and the built-in Contacts app on iPhone all let you store birthdays.
+According to Apple’s iPhone Contacts guide, you can edit a contact and add a birthday, so the built-in Contacts app is a solid fallback once you find the date.

 Is it illegal to search for someone’s birthday?